 AoIR2023 Philadelphia, PA, USA

-The Association of Internet Researchers is happy to announce that the AoIR2023 conference will be in Philadelphia, Pennsylvania, USA.
-It will be hosted by Temple University (TU) and the University of Pennsylvania (Penn).
+#AoIR2023 conference was held in Philadelphia, Pennsylvania, USA.
+It was hosted by Temple University (TU) and the University of Pennsylvania (Penn).

 18-21 October 2023 • Philadelphia, Pennsylvania, USA

 About the event